A shared problem calls for shared solutions.

-Hosted at the GMU’s campus in the Spring of 2026, this event will feature lectures, discussions, and workshops led by survivor-leaders and anti-trafficking prrofessionals
+Hosted at Van Metre Hall, GMU's Arlington Campus on April 19th, 2026, this event will feature lectures, discussions, and workshops led by survivor-leaders and anti-trafficking professionals.

 WHO?
 WHY?

-The Freedom Connection Conference is a student-led initiative, hosted by Freedom Connection Rotaract at George Mason University, in partnership with the Rotaract of the University of Virginia, The District 7610 Rotaract E-Club, anti-trafficking professionals and volunteers from Love146.
-This Conference aims to bring together DMV stakeholders to discuss and collaborate on hyperlocal human trafficking issues.
+The Freedom Connection Conference is a student-led initiative, hosted by Freedom Connection Rotaract at George Mason University, in partnership with the Rotaract of the University of Virginia, The District 7610 Rotaract E-Club.

 Human trafficking in the DC-Maryland-Virginia (DMV) region remains a serious yet often overlooked issue.
-The Freedom Connection Conference will bring together multidisciplinary stakeholders to discuss regional challenges, support survivors, and strengthen anti-trafficking efforts.
+The Freedom Connection Conference will bring together students and community members to learn about human trafficking dynamics, survivorship, and emerging trends in the field.
+Check out our "SESSIONS" tab to learn more.

 Why this Conference?